adlaidyson-ffp/Snake-Game/README.md

 Snake
 -----

-A classic **snake game** with a modern twist, built with HTML, CSS, and vanilla JavaScript.
+A classic **snake game** with a modern twist, built with HTML, CSS, and JavaScript.
 This project features custom branding, responsive controls for desktop and mobile, and a dynamic game board.

 🖼️ Screenshot
 --------------